 If you have ever been in a job interview, then chances are you have had to answer the question, “Have you ever been arrested?”
 Because of how prominent the internet is today, along with the fact that all Florida records are made public that will most likely be a rhetorical question.
 If you have ever been arrested, whether or not the charges were dropped or a jury found you “Not Guilty,” your arrest is still public record.
-You can explain what happened and how nothing came of the charges, but it still might be something you want eliminated from your record.
+You can explain what happened and how nothing came of the charges, but it still might be something you want sealed or expunged from your record.

 Unlike sealing, when your record is expunged, it should not show any arrest record at all.
 As with sealing, once your record is expunged, with very few exceptions, you can then legally deny or fail to acknowledge that the arrest ever happened.

-Call us now for a free evaluation to determine whether you’re eligible to have your record sealed or expunged.
+Call us now for a free evaluation to determine whether you’re eligible for our sealing and expungement services.